nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Terra/5terra.md

 - Part 3: Test the workflow before uploading it to Terra
 - Part 4: Set up workflow on Terra

-To follow along, please watch the vidlets!
-Each vidlet is followed by written information about the steps.
+To see how this process works, watch the vidlets below!
+Each vidlet is followed by written descriptions about the steps.

 !!! important